rchapman2022/BIOI4980-Senior-Project-Chapman/README.md

         └── tumorTissue_pathabundance.tsv
 ```

-Results of the Taxonomic Classification analysis can be found in the "Combined-abundances.txt" file for both samples.
+Results of the Taxonomic Classification analysis can be found in the "Combined-abundances.txt" file for both tissue types.

-Results of the Metabolic Pathway analysis can be found in the .tsv files in the results folder.
+Results of the Metabolic Pathway analysis can be found in the .tsv files in the MetabolicPathwayResults folder.

 ### Visualization
 Once the taxonomic classification and metabolic pathway analyses have been complete, the data can be visualized using the Graphlan tool.
-This creates a circular representation of the organisms present in a sample.
+This creates a circular representation of microbiome composition.
 A bash script has been included to automate this analysis. **The script is dependent upon the taxonomic classification results (SEE SECTION ABOVE).**

 The script can be run in the following manner (*File paths are based on metagenomics anlaysis output file structure (SEE SECTION ABOVE)*):
 ```